rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/installation-windows.md

 ![](/assets/guide-installation-default-user.png)

 Congrats!
-Now you've created your first Reaction store.
+Now you've created your first Demand store.
 View the store by going to <http://localhost:3000> in your favorite browser.

 To terminate `reaction` use `CTRL-c`.

-To learn more about the Reaction command-line-client visit the [CLI docs](reaction-cli.md)
+To learn more about the Demand command-line-client visit the [CLI docs](reaction-cli.md)

 To learn how to manage your store as an admin user visit the [admin documentation](dashboard.md)

-To learn how to customize Reaction visit the [Customization Guide](tutorial.md)
+To learn how to customize Demand visit the [Customization Guide](tutorial.md)

 last_tested: Dec-7-2017